-- identify and map the Company's areas and activities; - > correlate the Company's areas and activities with the types of offences, with a detailed mapping of the areas and activities where a risk of offences being committed exists and which therefore need to be subjected to analysis and monitoring; - ➤ analyse the current ethical and organisational climate, using a range of self-assessment techniques, with a view to assessing certain variables within the corporate context that are likely to inhibit the inclination to engage in unlawful conduct (senior executives encouraging ethical behaviour, management encouraging ethical behaviour, corporate ethical climate, organisational clarity and competence of personnel, remuneration policy, the Entity's financial and economic position, adequacy of the internal control system and its preventive capabilities, adequacy of the training system, correctness and lawfulness of the sector the Entity operates in and its approach to those markets, degree of acceptance of any preventive or corrective actions, the adequacy of the disciplinary and sanctions system); - analyse the protocols in place in relation to the activities where a risk of offences being committed exists and identify any changes that may be necessary to ensure compliance with the provisions of the Decree.
+- identify and map the Company's areas and activities; - ➤ correlate the Company's areas and activities with the types of offences, with a detailed mapping of the areas and activities where a risk of offences being committed exists and which therefore need to be subjected to analysis and monitoring; - ➤ analyse the current ethical and organisational climate, using a range of self-assessment techniques, with a view to assessing certain variables within the corporate context that are likely to inhibit the inclination to engage in unlawful conduct (senior executives encouraging ethical behaviour, management encouraging ethical behaviour, corporate ethical climate, organisational clarity and competence of personnel, remuneration policy, the Entity's financial and economic position, adequacy of the internal control system and its preventive capabilities, adequacy of the training system, correctness and lawfulness of the sector the Entity operates in and its approach to those markets, degree of acceptance of any preventive or corrective actions, the adequacy of the disciplinary and sanctions system); - ➤ analyse the protocols in place in relation to the activities where a risk of offences being committed exists and identify any changes that may be necessary to ensure compliance with the provisions of the Decree.
 In this context, particular attention has been and must always be focused on:

-Ed.
-1 REV. 06 M.O.G.C.
+Ι Ed.
+1 REV. 07 M.O.G.C.
 (English) Generale

-Issue Date: 15/
+I ssue Date: 27/03/2 2025

-Replaces Rev.0 26/09/2022 05 dated Pag.
-24/58 3
+Replaces Rev.06 d 5/11/2023 lated Pag.
+25/62 2

-- o defining the ethical principles in relation to conduct that may constitute an offence; - o defining the activities where a risk of offences being committed exists; - o defining a protocol implementation plan; - o defining a dedicated staff training plan; - o defining protocols aimed at third parties (consultants, suppliers and outsourcers); - o defining and applying a dedicated disciplinary and sanctions system, one that offers sufficient deterrence; - ➤ establishing a dedicated Supervisory Body whose primary responsibility is to oversee the effectiveness and efficacy of the Model; - ➤ defining the information flows between the Supervisory Body and other corporate bodies.
+- o defining the ethical principles in relation to conduct that may constitute an offence; - o defining the activities where a risk of offences being committed exists; - o defining a protocol implementation plan; - o defining a dedicated staff training plan; - o defining protocols aimed at third parties (consultants, suppliers and outsourcers); - defining and applying a dedicated disciplinary and sanctions system, one that offers sufficient deterrence; - ➤ establishing a dedicated Supervisory Body whose primary responsibility is to oversee the effectiveness and efficacy of the Model; - ➤ defining the information flows between the Supervisory Body and other corporate bodies.